imvinhng/TetrisMultiplayerNetwork/README.md

 # TetrisMultiplayerNetwork
-Advanced version of Tetris <br>
+Advanced version of Tetris /
-Player could share the URL to friends and family to join the room, <br>
-or create custom room name by changing the name after '#'<br>
+Player could share the URL to friends and family to join the room, / or create custom room name by changing the name after '#'\
 Arrows button to move across & down, Q or W to rotate <br>

 ## Instruction <br>